intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 8:19:10PM EST <1613351950>

+I cannot help but think how irrelevant all this hacking competition would be if shit like PHP and JavaScript cross-site attacks and SQL injection didn't exist.
+That's almost everything.
+We fucking failed.
+We should never have let that shit software off the ground.
+The entire world has paid the price.
+People have died from hospitals being hit with ransomware for having shitty pen defense and crappy email that runs attachments.
+It's infuriating because when something as simple as a cookie came out, the entire tech community overwhelmingly came out against it, but the assholes that made it happen didn't care.
+Now people are literally dying because of their fucking greed.

 ## Sunday, February 14, 2021, 7:59:24PM EST <1613350764>

 After a bit of watching I can feel the call to rewrite Burp and make it